Azure/avshub/content/workshop-guide/module-2/module-2-task-7/index.md

 Verify that the information entered is correct and select **RESTART**.

-The restart may take up to 10 minutes.
+{{% alert title="The Reboot process might take up to 15 minutes" color="warning" %}}
+The reboot process might take between 10 to 15 minutes.
+Keep checking every 3-4 minutes to ensure you can get to HCX Manager.
+{{% /alert %}}

 ![](Mod2Task7Pic4.png)